Last Updated on

 There are multiple varieties of milk available for you to choose from.
 Some of them are:

 Also known as extended shelf life or long-lasting milk, it is quite safe for your child.
-The fancy name just implies that they have been sterilised in such a way that they take longer to expire.
-But be aware that once you open the milk packet or carton, they can spoil as fast as regular milk.
+The fancy name just implies that the milk has been sterilised in such a way that it takes longer to expire.
+But be aware that once you open the milk packet or carton, it can spoil as fast as regular milk.

 Soy milk is extracted from soybeans and is a great vegan alternative to cow’s milk.
 Make sure to give only full-fat milk that has been supplemented with calcium.

-Consisting of a profile similar to that of a cow, they are quite suitable for children over a year old.
+Consisting of a profile similar to that of a cow, goat or sheep milk is quite suitable for children over a year old.
 However, you might want to consider supplementing your child with foods fortified with Vitamin B9, which is lacking in goat and sheep milk.

-Is milk good for kids?
-Milk is considered as whole food as it is chock full of nutrients necessary for your growing child, such as:
+Animal milk (cows milk) is considered as whole food as it is full of nutrients necessary for your growing child, such as:

-- Phosphorus, which is essential in maintaining bone strength, providing energy for metabolic reactions, as well as plays a role in digestion, excretion and brain functions.
+- Phosphorus – It is essential in maintaining bone strength, aids brain functions, and provides energy for metabolic reactions.
+It also plays a role in digestion and excretion.

-- Vitamin D, or the sunshine vitamin, improves bone density.
+- Vitamin D – Also called the sunshine vitamin, Vitamin D improves bone density.
 It is also important for efficient blood circulation.

-- Vitamin A helps in vision development, maintains good skin as well as strengthens the body against infections.
+- Vitamin A – It helps in vision development, maintains good skin as well as strengthens the body against infections.

-- Vitamin B2 helps convert complex foods into glucose, which can be easily broken down to provide energy.
+- Vitamin B2 – It helps convert complex foods into glucose, which can be easily broken down to provide energy.

-- Cyanocobalamin is used in the production of the myelin sheath, which is important in neuronal development.
+- Cyanocobalamin – It is used in the production of the myelin sheath, which is important in neuronal development.
 It is also essential in the production of red blood cells.

-- Niacin helps lower cholesterol levels and also prevents conditions like arthritis by improving joint mobility.
+- Niacin – It helps lower cholesterol levels and also prevents conditions like arthritis by improving joint mobility.

 There are several benefits of milk for kids.
 A few of them are: